deepset-ai/haystack-experimental/examples/tracing_pipeline_runs/README.md

 ### Example

-Let’s generate traces for a `qa_rag_pipeline.yam`, we need the following arguments
+To generate traces for a `qa_rag_pipeline.yaml`, we need the following arguments:

 - `--pipeline-file qa_rag_pipeline.yaml`
 - `--pipeline-data '{"text_embedder": {"text": "What does Rhodes Statue look like?"}, "prompt_builder": {"question": "What does Rhodes Statue look like?"}}`